A New Pace

-Groups like the Family History Federation and RootsTech are also going online trying to recreate a family history conference experience.
+Groups like the Family History Federation and RootsTech have also gone online trying to recreate a family history conference experience.
 There are pluses and minuses to all these new experiences.
 But hopefully you have managed to pick up some useful and helpful tips in order to move your research on.
 A new digital revolution is upon us to be sure!

-We are currently not allowed to use our usual Help Desk position on the ground floor and have been provided a temporary base on the 3rd floor.
-Unfortunately, we are not allowed to implement zoom assistance from the library as we had wished.
+We were not allowed to use our usual Help Desk position on the ground floor and temporarily were based on the 3rd floor.
+Unfortunately, we were also not allowed to implement zoom assistance from the library as we had wished.

 Help Desk Co-ordinator